intel/confidential-computing-documentation/docs/child_docs/intel-confidential-containers-guide/docs/04/troubleshooting.md

 This section provides instructions on troubleshooting common issues that may arise during the deployment of workload applications in a Kubernetes cluster, protected with Intel TDX and verified using attestation.

+If the below guide does not resolve your issue, refer to [Confidential Containers Troubleshooting Guide](https://confidentialcontainers.org/docs/troubleshooting/) for more information.

 ## Pods Failed to Start